anindyahepth/HTR-project/README.md

 # HTR-project

 This project explores different transformer-based models for the task of Handwritten Text Recognition (HTR) at the line level.
+In particular, we consider different versions of the following basic model - a ViT coupled with a ResNet feature extractor and a CTC loss function.